 - In the afternoon, visit the Topkapi Palace, the primary residence of the Ottoman sultans for nearly 400 years.

-- Before returning to our hotel stop Little Hagia Sophia
+- Before returning to our hotel a stop is made at Little Hagia Sophia

 Istanbul Bosphorus Cruise and Flight to Cappadocia (B-D)